-Revenues generated from live video service, value-added service, mobile marketing services, mobile games, and other services historically accounted for substantially all of our total revenues.
 Our future growth depends on our ability to convert our users into paying users of our services, including live video service, value-added service, mobile games and other services, and our ability to retain our existing paying users.
 However, we cannot assure you that we will be successful in any of the foregoing initiatives, nor can we assure you that we will be able to successfully compete with current and new competitors on attracting paying users.
-We had 5.6 million paying users for our live video service in 2016, compared to 0.2 million in 2015.
-For membership subscription, which is one of our value-added services, we had 3.5 million members as of December 31, 2016, representing a 20.7% increase from 2.9 million members as of December 31, 2015.
+We had 10.3 million paying users for our live video service in 2017, compared to 5.6 million in 2016.
+For value-added services, we had 7.2 million paying users in 2017, compared to 3.7 million in 2016.
 Our efforts to provide greater incentives for our users to pay for our various services may not continue to succeed.
-Our paying users may discontinue their spending on our services because they no longer serve their needs, or simply because the interests and preferences of these users shift.
+Our paying users may discontinue their spending on our services because they may no longer serve our paying users' needs, or simply because the interests and preferences of these users shift.
 If we cannot successfully maintain or increase the number of our paying users, our business, results of operations and prospects will be adversely affected.

-We generate a significant portion of our revenues from mobile marketing services, and the loss of marketers, or reduction in spending by marketers, could seriously harm our business.
+$The \ loss \ of \ marketers, or \ reduction \ in \ spending \ by \ marketers, could \ harm \ our \ business.$

-Our mobile marketing services generated 4.4%, 29.0% and 12.0% of our revenues in 2014, 2015 and 2016, respectively.
-Since we began to offer mobile marketing services in the third quarter of 2013, we have diversified and expanded our mobile marketing service offerings to increasingly monetize our platform.
+Our mobile marketing services generated 29.0%, 12.0% and 5.8% of our revenues in 2015, 2016 and 2017, respectively.
 Currently our mobile marketing services primarily comprise in-feed marketing solutions and brand-oriented display ads.
 As is common in the industry, our marketers do not have long-term advertising commitments with us.
-Many of our marketers spend only a relatively small portion of their overall advertising budget with us.
+Many of our marketers spend only a relatively small portion of their overall advertising budgets with us.
 In addition, marketers may view some of our products as experimental and unproven.
 Marketers may not continue to do business with us, or they may advertise with us based on terms unfavorable to us, if we do not deliver our marketing solutions in an effective manner, or if they do not believe that their investment in advertising with us will generate a competitive return relative to other alternatives.
 For example, failure to maintain or increase the quantity or quality of ads shown to users, or a decrease in user engagement may cause marketers to reduce or cease their spending on our mobile marketing services.